Naereen/slides/2017_09__Presentation_article_CrownCom_Conference/slides.md

 - After a learning period, MAB algorithms are almost as efficient as the oracle solution,
 - Never worse than the naive solution.
 - Thompson sampling is even more efficient than UCB.
-- Simple algorithms are up-to $16\%$ more efficient than the naive approach.
+- Simple algorithms are up-to $16\%$ more efficient than the naive approach, and straightforward to apply.

 ## But more work is still needed...
 - **Theoretical guarantees** are still missing.